fishcus/KAP-manual/en/config/basic_settings.en.md

 Using SQL statements to generate model, the calculated columns will be needed if SQL statements may contain expressions.
 If this setting is set to true, KAP will automatically generate the calculated columns and those calculated columns will be set as dimension.

+### kylin.cube.is-automerge-enabled=false

+The auto merge function is enabled by default.
+If this setting is set to false, the function will be closed.
+Although the auto merge thresholds were setted, the merge job would not be built.

 ## JVM Configuration Setting

 In `$KYLIN_HOME/conf/setenv.sh` (for version lower than 2.4, `$KYLIN_HOME/bin/setenv.sh`), two sample settings for `KYLIN_JVM_SETTINGS` environment variable are given.
 The default setting use relatively less memory.
 You can comment it and then uncomment the next line to allocate more memory for KAP.
 The default configuration is: